-Day 1 – Oct 28 – Oaxaca (incl. dinner)
+Day 1 – Oct 29 – Oaxaca (incl. dinner)

-Day 2 – Oct 29 – City tour and parade (incl. breakfast, dinner)
+Day 2 – Oct 30 – City tour and parade (incl. breakfast, dinner)

 Square), and the famous Santo Domingo Church.
 Lunch today is on your own at one of the many local eateries.
 This evening enjoy a leisurely dinner at a local restaurant before watching the Day of the Dead masquerade parade in Oaxaca city downtown.
-People dressed in elaborate costumes of devils or skeletons dance by the main streets of the city.
+People dressed in elaborate costumes dance through the main streets of the city.

 In the morning, explore the ruins of Monte Albán, the empire on a hill that endured for over 1200 years.
 The remains of temples, pyramids, palaces and ball courts reveal a culture advanced in the time of its founding, around 500 B.C.
 Monte Albán is a UNESCO World Heritage Site, and one of the most significant archaeological sites in Mesoamerica.
 Take the afternoon free and at 7 pm visit the colorful cemeteries of Xoxocotlan and Atzompa.

-Day 5 – Nov 1 – Cuisine of Oaxaca (incl. all meals)
+Day 6 – Nov 3 – Cuisine of Oaxaca (incl. all meals)

-Day 7 – Nov 3 – Return Flight (incl. breakfast)
+Day 7 – Nov 4 – Return Flight (incl. breakfast)